 - Cross-functional teams – The members of such teamwork across different areas of expertise.
 They are a team because they collaborate and make decisions regarding their areas of expertise.
 I function in a team like this in the Swiss Leaders Group.

 Whether you are the boss of your own company, a CEO, a general manager or an employee, employers need to recognize the need for their employees to form teams.
 More importantly, maintaining a teamwork ethic requires 2 things.
 Firstly, a lot of collaboration and, secondly, transparency-related concepts.

 - Setting clearly defined goals for each team to pursue

-- Getting everyone in the organization to buy into the idea that the teamwork concept only works if everyone is onboard.
-This includes letting go of the traditional work hierarchies to form collaborations with the rest of the employees or people involved
+- Getting everyone in the organization to buy into the idea that teamwork only works if everyone is on board.
+This includes letting go of the traditional work hierarchies to form collaborations with the other employees or people involved.

 - Set up norms and practices that guide everyone on how to go about the teamwork concept

 - Replace “brainstorming” with “brain swarming”.
 This allows the team to air their ideas and follow through with them.